Glossary TermApril 20, 2024

 Liquidation

-When the exchange forcefully closes your trade because you lost too much.
-It's the repo man coming to take your car - except faster and with no warning.
+When the exchange forcibly closes your trade because you lost too much.
+It's the repo man coming for your car — only faster and without warning.

 TradingRisk ManagementLeverageGlossary